 So long as this is your first conviction, your record can be kept clean.
 You can avoid jail time.
 You can avoid those hefty fines.
 In other words: this could be your “Get Out of Jail Free” card.

 7411 is one of the most powerful tools in a criminal defense attorney’s arsenal.
 It could cause your drug conviction to be essentially erased.
-In return, you will be subject to probation and are expected to comply with the terms and condition of probation.
+In return, you will be subject to probation and are expected to comply with the terms and conditions of probation.
 However, successful compliance with probation under 7411 can result in two things:

 Science generally agrees that the human brain doesn’t fully develop until age 25.
 Coincidentally, Michigan provides a second-chance program for those under the age of 25.
 We all make or have made mistakes when we were young.